Aiur-wzy/dsaa2012-project/README.md

 This wraps `run_realtime_demo` to handle face detection (Haar/DNN), optional eye-alignment, preprocessing to 48×48, and on-screen labels/scores.
 It also prints average FPS plus per-stage timings on exit.【F:webcam_demo_cli.py†L1-L35】【F:fer/inference.py†L1-L124】【F:fer/inference.py†L126-L206】

+Parameter guide:
+- `--ckpt` checkpoint containing the trained model weights.
+- `--in-chans` sets the expected input channels (1 for grayscale training, 3 for RGB-trained backbones).
+- `--detector {haar,dnn}` chooses the face detector; Haar is lightweight, DNN is more robust but heavier.
+- Additional optional flags in the script enable eye alignment, resizing hints, and camera index selection if you need a non-default webcam.

 ## 7) Batch Predictions from a FER-2013 CSV

 Start the process by running a Python script (`.py` file) with a command line like: